heroak2008/hifive/README.md

 - `src/`
   - `index.html`: The main HTML file for the Phaser.js game.
   - `main.js`: The main JavaScript file containing the game logic.

+### Initialization Logic

+The game starts by randomly assigning 4 players and dealing cards.
+The deck is prepared by removing all 6, 7, 8, 9 cards, leaving a total of 190 cards.
+Each player receives 46 cards, and the remaining 6 cards are reserved as bottom cards for the defender to replace.

+The first player to use the bottom cards is the defender.
+The defender and their partner (alternating between A1/B1/A2/B2, with A1/A2 as a pair) will be the defending team for the round.
+The defender's partner will be the first player to play in the game.